sampart/BreadcrumbsBundle/README.md

 Overriding the template
 =======================

-There are two methods of doing this.
+There are two methods for doing this.

-1. You can override the template used by copying the `Resources/views/breadcrumbs.html.twig` file out of the bundle and placing it into `app/Resources/WhiteOctoberBreadcrumbsBundle/views`, then customising as you see fit.
+1. You can override the template used by copying the `Resources/views/microdata.html.twig` file out of the bundle and placing it into `app/Resources/WhiteOctoberBreadcrumbsBundle/views`, then customising as you see fit.
 Check the [Overriding bundle templates][1] documentation section for more information.